 You know where you want to be, but how do you get there?

-When your consultant understands your present state and desired future state, they’ll help develop a plan to get from A to B.
+When your consultant understands your present state and desired future state, they’ll help develop a recruitment plan to get from A to B.

 Research and targeting

-Finding candidates is one of the hardest parts of any recruitment initiative.
+Candidate sourcing is one of the hardest parts of any recruitment initiative.
 Your ideal candidates might not be job-hunting in the places you advertise – and the best ones might not be job-hunting at all.

 - Identifying your ideal candidate profile